KonukantiLaxman/BankSimulation/BankSimulation/README.md

 ## 📖 Learning Outcomes:

-Understand how OOP principles apply in real-world banking systems.
+1.Understand how OOP principles apply in real-world banking systems.

-Learn to structure Java projects with multiple classes.
+2.Learn to structure Java projects with multiple classes.

-Practice inheritance, encapsulation, and polymorphism in action.
+3.Practice inheritance, encapsulation, and polymorphism in action.